 Visitor Contact - Depending on weather, the entrance station will be open and staffed from April through October.
-Staff at the Hetch Hetchy Entrance Station will conduct normal operations such as collecting fees, providing general information regarding the park, educating visitors on the park rules and regulations, and issuing Wilderness permits.
-In addition, NPS staff shall:
+Staff at the Hetch Hetchy Entrance Station will conduct normal operations such as collecting fees,

 - Inform park visitors, especially hikers receiving a Wilderness permit, that the Hetch Hetchy Reservoir is part of the larger Hetch Hetchy watershed and serves as a drinking water source, and the importance of protecting water quality. - Explain all Wilderness regulations and protocols when issuing Wilderness permits, especially those designed to protect water quality.